SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 1. In the **Access** list box, you select who is to have access to read and edit the folder.

 1. Click **OK**.
 The new folder is created.
-You are now ready to add documents to the new folder.
+You are now ready to add files to the new folder.

 ### Delete folders

-When you delete a folder, all the documents in it are also deleted from SuperOffice.
+When you delete a folder, all the files in it are also deleted from SuperOffice.

 1. Go to ![icon][img3] **Main menu** in the top bar and select **Knowledge base** > **External documents**.
 1. Go to the required folder.